Child's Play (2019 film): Plot

 Multinational Kaslan Corporation has just launched Buddi, a revolutionary line of high-tech dolls designed to be lifelong companions to their owners, learning from their surroundings, and acting accordingly via artificial intelligence.
 It quickly becomes a worldwide success.
 At a Kaslan assembly factory in Vietnam, an overworked employee is fired and verbally abused by his supervisor.
 In retaliation, he sabotages a Buddi doll by disabling all of its safety protocols before committing suicide.

-In Chicago, widowed retail clerk Karen Barclay and her twelve-year-old hearing-impaired son Andy have moved into a new apartment.
+In Chicago, widowed retail clerk Karen Barclay and her twelve-year-old hearing-impaired son Andy have moved into a new apartment after the death of her husband.
 In an attempt to cheer Andy up about the relocation and the presence of her new boyfriend Shane, Karen blackmails her boss to procure a defective Buddi doll; it is revealed to be the tampered one.
 Once activated, the doll names himself "Chucky" and becomes attached to Andy.
 Chucky helps him befriend two other children, Falyn and Pugg, but also begins to display violent tendencies.

 Chucky kills the Barclays' pet cat after it scratches Andy and then terrorizes Shane, which leads him to rudely confront Andy.
 Misunderstanding Andy's pleas for Shane to disappear, Chucky follows him to his home, where it is revealed that Shane is married with children.
 Chucky breaks Shane's legs and activates a cultivator that scalps and kills him.
 He delivers Shane's skinned face as a gift to a horrified Andy.

 As police detective Mike Norris begins an investigation, Andy, Falyn, and Pugg disable Chucky and throw him into the garbage.
 Voyeur electrician Gabe finds and fixes the doll, who then kills him with a table saw.
 Meanwhile, Andy fails to convince Karen that the doll has become murderous.
 She takes him along to her job at the local shopping mall to keep an eye on him.
 When Chucky kills Norris' mother Doreen in a controlled car crash, Norris suspects that Andy is responsible for the murders and arrests him just as Chucky takes full control of the mall.

 Chaos is unleashed as employees and customers are brutally killed by rampaging Buddi dolls that Chucky has activated.
 Norris is wounded amid the massacre while Andy and his friends escape.
 However, Andy is forced to return when Chucky reveals that he is holding Karen hostage in the mall's storage.
 Andy saves his mother before Norris shoots Chucky down and Karen beheads him, both realizing Andy was telling the truth.
 As the police and paramedics tend to Karen, Norris, and other survivors outside the mall, Andy and his friends burn Chucky's body in a nearby alleyway.

 In the aftermath of Chucky's killing spree, Kaslan CEO Henry Kaslan announces a massive Buddi dolls recall.
 As one of the dolls is placed into storage, his eyes flicker red and he smiles, revealing that Chucky transferred his artificial intelligence into a new body.